joaopizani/avr-alarm/README.md

     When passing an argument to a handler function, there's an implicit contract that must be obeyed:

-    > The type of the ACTUAL pointer parameter passed at the call site of a handler must match the
+    > The type of the ACTUAL pointer parameter passed at the call site of alarm\_insert must match the
     > target of the cast which happens in the first line of the handler's body.

  2. **Using excessively long handler functions might lead to memory corruption and deadlocks:**